Uberspace/lab/source/guide_eqdkp-plus.rst

 You will need to enter the following information:
   * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
 If you don't, start reading again at the top.
   * your EQdkp Plus database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>` database.
 For example: isabell_eqdkp
   * an encryption key: choose a strong encryption key, as sensitive data is encrypted using this key.
-You can generate a strong key using ``openssl``:
+You can generate a strong key:

   ::

-   [isabell@stardust html]$ openssl rand -base64 32
+   [isabell@stardust html]$ pwgen 32 1
    SuperSecretPassword
    [isabell@stardust html]$